In this section

 Education plays an important role in disease prevention.
 Our team collaborates with partners in the community about spina bifida awareness and lifestyle factors that can help prevent neural tube disorders.
 We partner with schools and community agencies and offer prenatal counseling for families who know their baby will be born with spina bifida.

-To keep our patients' families informed, we display a large communication board in our clinic to keep you up to date on the latest advances in treatment and care, as well as activities and announcements for families living with spina bifida.
+To keep our patients' families informed, we display a large communication board in our clinic to keep you up to date on the latest advances in spina bifida treatment and care, as well as activities and announcements for families living with the condition.
 A representative from the Spina Bifida Wisconsin association intermittently attends clinic to share state wide resources with families.

 To contact the spina bifida program: